egel-lang/soul/README.md

-# soul
+# Soul - an esoteric concatenative language

-Soul - an esoteric concatenative language
+Soul is an esoteric concatenative one-stack language.